guyc/FOML/README.md

 Fonts
 -----

-FOML supports custom TTF fonts and embedded fonts.
-The one slightly complex aspect of adding additional fonts is setting file system permissions to allow the font cache to be updated, since Fop will be executed in the context of the web server, running as user ```httpd``` or ```www``` for example.
+FOML supports custom TTF fonts and embedding fonts in PDF files.
+One important consideration when using custom fonts is setting file permissions to ensure that the font cache can be saved, since Fop will generally be run in the context of the web server, running as user ```httpd``` or ```www``` for example.

 The steps for adding custom fonts are: